Seneca-Scholars/SS-Status-C6/status.md

+*06-26-25\
+-installed yarn and node\
+-used JSx to create a mini nba trade tracker on my branch of the training repository\
+-pushed my branch up and created a pull request to merge it -

 *06-25-25\
 -worked with Nell to analyze our LinkedIn profiles\
 -took leadership and learning assessments early and sent results to Nell\